Live game

 Ending a quarter

-1. Tap End Q{n} when the quarter siren sounds.
+1. Tap End Q{n} when the umpire's siren or whistle sounds.
 A confirmation dialog appears.

 2. Tap End quarter to confirm.